Nqosh/AccountTransactionAPI/README.md

-5) To deposit here is an example of how you would fille the swagger form below You can use the below link to generate a guid for the refrenceId https://www.guidgenerator.com/online-guid-generator.aspx On the Transaction Types
+5) To deposit here is an example of how you would fille the swagger form below You can use the below link to generate a guid for the refrenceId https://www.guidgenerator.com/online-guid-generator.aspx
+# On the Transaction Types
-1 - One is for Withdrawal
+- 1 is for Withdrawal
-2 - Two is for Deposit
+- 2 is for Deposit
 6) The below example is a deposit transaction to the account created
 ![image](https://user-images.githubusercontent.com/31209722/194861710-d5471e5c-3aae-4e78-b1e3-82154a3b4ea4.png)
 7) An example of a Withdrawal transaction looks like the one below